What is the legal definition of sexual abuse?

 3 IA ST § 236A.6(1)

-What protections can I get in a sexual abuse restraining order?
+What protections can I get in a sexual abuse protective order?

-A sexual abuse restraining order can order the abuser to:
+A sexual abuse protective order can order the abuser to:

 - stop sexually abusing you; and